Blainear/rom-collection-cleanup-tool/README.md

 - **Credential Input**: Enter your API key or Client ID/Token
 - **Connection Testing**: Verify your credentials work
 - **Automatic Saving**: Credentials are saved locally and encrypted
-- **Token Generator**: Built-in IGDB token generator for convenience
+- **Integrated Token Generator**: Built-in IGDB token generator with auto-credential filling

 If no API is configured, the program will use basic filename matching only, which works well for most collections.